redhat-partner-solutions/rhel-sriov-test/CONTRIBUTING.md

 - Favor readability over brevity in both naming and structure
 - Document the _why_ with comments, and the _what_ with clear code
 - When in doubt, follow the [PEP 8](https://peps.python.org/pep-0008/) style guide

+## Identifying Tests

+All SR-IOV tests must be identified via a UUID representing a formal, globally unique identifier for said test.
+Should the test specification or reference implementation change, a new UUID is required.
+This provides traceability and an unambiguous way to reference specific tests.
+For this reason, the "common name" a test receives is not considered its formal reference, and may remain even if a UUID changes.
+For specifics on use of UUIDs, see the root level `README.md`.